-Ireland and its capital continues to invest in its communication infrastructure and Tholons 2020 Services Globalization Index ranked Dublin fifth in the world for digital innovation and transformation.
+Ireland and its capital continue to invest in its communication infrastructure and Tholons Global Innovation Index 2021 ranked Ireland seventh out of their top 50 digital nations.

-Ireland has the youngest and most educated workforce in Europe and the UN 2019 Human Development Index placed Ireland third for its quality of life.
+Ireland has the youngest and most educated workforce in Europe and the UN 2022 Human Development Index placed Ireland eighth for its quality of life.